In this article, we will explore Login views and Registration views and provide instructions on how to incorporate them into your Knack app.

 When adding a new page to your app, you will be given the option of creating a "Public Page", a "Login Page", or a "Dropdown Menu":

-Selecting the "Login Page" option from the dropdown will guide you to determine whether this page will be available to all users, regardless of their user role, or if access will be restricted to specific user roles.
+Selecting the "Login Page" option from the dropdown will guide you to determine whether this page will be available to all users, regardless of their user role, or if access will be restricted to specific user roles:

 Adding a Login to an Existing Page

-There are two options to add a login to an existing page.
-The first is to select the page from the page tree.
-Then click on the dropdown arrow button next to the page name and choose the “Require Login” option.
+• Select the dropdown arrow button next to the page name and choose the “Require Login” option.

-You can also click the lock icon in the top page navigation and choose "Require Login":
+• Or, you can also click the lock icon in the top page navigation and choose "Require Login":

 Once the login is added, the page will have a new parent page, known as the top-level login page, which is indicated by the "lock" icon.
-This login page provides settings to effectively manage the access to that specific page.
+This login page provides settings to effectively manage access to that specific page.

 Adding a Login to a Child Page

 Once the login is added, the page will have a new parent page, referred to as the top-level login page, which can be identified by the "lock" icon.
-This login page grants access to settings that effectively manage the control of access to that specific page.

 Creating a Single Login Page for All Users